indico/indico/doc/guides/ExportAPI/common.rst

                       * ISO 8601 subset - YYYY-MM-DD[THH:MM]
                       * 'today', 'yesterday', 'tomorrow' and 'now'
                       * days in the future/past: '[+/-]DdHHhMMm'
-nocache     nc     Do not return cached results (the results are written
-                   to the cache though).
 pretty      p      Pretty-print the output.
 When exporting as JSON it will
                    include whitespace to make the json more human-readable. onlypublic  op     Only return results visible to unauthenticated users